Keyfactor/azurekeyvault-orchestrator/README.md

 #### Create a Service Principle

-For the Orchestrator to be able to interact with the instance of Azure KeyVault, we will need to create an entity in Azure that will encapsulate the permissions we would like to grant it.
+For the Orchestrator to be able to interact with the instance of Azure Keyvault, we will need to create an entity in Azure that will encapsulate the permissions we would like to grant it.
 In Azure, these intermediate entities are referred to as app registrations and they provision authority for external application access.
 To learn more about application and service principals, refer to [this article](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 **In order to complete these steps, you must have the _Owner_ role for the Azure subscription, at least temporarily.**